donaladams/donaladams.github.io/_posts/2016-11-20-command-line-parsing-in-sbt.md

 * You cannot just rely on the documentation - you will need to read the source to get things done.
 * It has a complex symbolic syntax which is not to everybody's taste
 * There are some rough edges to SBT's parsers.
 For example, you can use multiple `Parser[T]` instances in an InputTask but they are evaluated in reverse order.
 This is [considered a bug](https://github.com/sbt/sbt/issues/2033).
-* It is easy to break your `Parser[T]` with a small change in any of the component `Parser[T]`.
+* It is easy to break your `Parser[T]` with a small change in any of the component `Parser[T]`s.
 This fragility raises questions about the maintainability of your SBT project.
 If you have to handle a large number of command line arguments, you may find this approach frustrating.

 ## Approach 2: scopt

-Finally, I'd like to point out an alternative and more pragmatic approach to parsing command line arguments in SBT.
+Now I'd like to point out an alternative and more pragmatic approach to parsing command line arguments in SBT.
 This approach is simpler, more accessible and likely more familiar to developers.
+This is the approach that I would take next time this problem comes up.

 The basic idea is to use the `spaceDelimited: Parser[Seq[String]]` parser to split the entire input string into space-separated strings.
 Then you can use the simple and widely-used command line argument parsing library [scopt](https://github.com/scopt/scopt) to handle the parsing for you.